 Laws and regulations affecting the gender wage gap and occupational segregation can facilitate women's ability to secure and sustain employment.
 A guarantee of equal remuneration for work of equal value, as established by the International Labor Organization (ILO) Equal Remuneration Convention No. 100 of 1951, can ensure that women are not discriminated against when receiving wages and benefits.
 It also provides for a broader framework than equal pay for equal work, as it allows for a comparison between not only the same or similar jobs, but also between different jobs of equal value.
 Over half of the economies (13) in Western and Central Africa do not mandate this workplace protection.
 Gender-based job restrictions also persist.
 While Guinea-Bissau is the only economy that restricts women from working at night, 16 additional economies prohibit women from working in certain occupations.
 For example, Sierra Leone bans women from working in the mining sector, and Guinea regulates the kind of hammers that women are permitted to use on the job.
 Countries with such restrictions include Benin, Burkina Faso, Cameroon, Central African Republic, Chad, the Republic of Congo, Côte d'Ivoire, Gabon, Ghana, Guinea, Guinea-Bissau, Mali, Mauritania, Nigeria, Senegal, and Sierra Leone (see Figure 6).
-Recent reformers in the area of Pay include Niger, which in 2017 removed restrictions on women's employment in mining, construction, and manufacturing, and Mali, which in 2017 enacted legislation mandating equal remuneration for work of equal value.
+Recent reforms in the area of pay include Benin, which in 2021 removed restrictions on women's employment in construction, allowing women to work in industrial jobs in the same way as men.